kanchNaik/httpsgithub.SoftwareVendorsRecommendations/README.md

 Filtering and Ranking: Only vendors with a similarity score above a chosen threshold are considered.
 These are then ranked based on their average similarity score across features.
 The top 10 ranked vendors are returned as the most qualified options.

+Code Flow -
+- Submitted 3 code flows
+- 1st is a Python script in a collab file, where I was trying my TF-IDF approach - loading dataset, cleaning and pre-processing, computing TF-IDF, computing similarity based on cosine similarity, and finally ranking.
+- The 2nd is the flask application.
+I divided the code into multiple files and folders to make the architecture extensible for future use. code starts with the app.py file which contains the endpoint for API.
+VendorQualifier file has an orchestrator method that orchestrates all steps from reading data from the input file to ranking and filtering qualified vendors.
+CommonProcessingUtility contains methods that are generic and can be used in multiple places for leveraging common functionality.
+FullDataVectorizer contains a method that computes TF-IDF vectors and returns vectorized df.
+SimilarityEvaluator contains method which computes cosine similarity and filters df records based on similarity.
+These all files contain additional methods which I created to store pre-computed vectorizers to further enhance the model but I was encountering a few issues with re-loading vectorizers from pickle files and due to time constraints I could not give it more time. but it is further possibility to improve architecture.

 2. Challenges Encountered

 Data Cleanliness: Some rows had improperly formatted or missing JSON in the features column, requiring additional error handling.